CloudLabsAI-Azure/Migrate-and-Secure-Workloads/labguide/hol5-exe1-SIEM-with-Sentinel .md

 In this lab, you will complete the following task:

 + Task 1: Create a Microsoft Sentinel instance
-+ Task 2: Ingest Logs from Defender for Cloud and Azure Activity.
++ Task 2: Ingest Logs from Defender for Cloud and Azure Active Directory and Azure Activity.
 + Task 3: Query Logs with KQL
 + Task 4: Simulate attack and investigate threats